 Do you find that making time for fluency is almost impossible?
 We have so many demands that are placed on us, and by the end of the day we just. don’t. have. time.

-How am I supposed to monitor every one of my students and make sure they are
+How am I supposed to monitor every one of my students and make sure they are all on task?

 I felt the same way until I implemented a Daily Fluency Exercise!